Corona Beer Expiration Date

 Anywhere you store it, ensure that the beer is not lying down.
 Holding the beer upright decreases the beer’s surface area load since this will affect the air trapped in the bottle.

 Corona beers are one of the foremost brands in the marketplace, and they do expire when you check the expiration date.

 Always store your Corona beer cold and away from ultraviolet light.
-In case your chiller is complete, a dark and cold chamber is proper storage.
+If your chiller is complete, a dark and cold chamber is proper storage.